MCSManager/MCSManager/README.md

 ## What is MCSManager?

-**MCSManager Panel** (Simply MCSM Panel) is an Free, Secure, Distributed, Modern Control Panel for Minecraft and Steam Game Servers.
+**MCSManager Panel** (MCSM) is a modern, secure, and distributed control panel designed for managing Minecraft and Steam game servers.

 MCSManager has already gained a certain level of popularity within the community, specifically Minecraft.
-It provides one-stop management for instances across multiple servers and provides a secure and reliable multi-user permission system.
-In addition, MCSM continuously offers support to server administrators of Minecraft, Terraria, and Steam games, aiming to provide a healthy and prosperous community.
+MCSM excels in offering a centralized management solution for multiple server instances and provides a secure and reliable multi-user permission system.
+In addition, MCSManager is committed to supporting server administrators not only for Minecraft but also for Terraria and various Steam games.
+Our goal is to foster a thriving and supportive community for game server management.

 ![failed_to_load_screenshot.png](/.github/panel-image.png)